Exploration

 └────────────────────┴──────────────────┴──────────────┴────────────────────────────────┴─────────┴──────────────────┴────────────────┘

-In order to see how a table was created one can execute the SHOW CREATE TABLE statement.
-This includes information about the partitioning, ordering, table engine and other settings.
-Knowing the ORDER BY helps creating better and faster queries.
+To see how a table was created, execute the SHOW CREATE TABLE statement.
+This includes information about partitioning, ordering, table engine, and other settings.
+Knowing the ORDER BY helps create better and faster queries.

 1